felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.18.4-b.1 (2017/11/22)**
+**Version 1.18.4-b.2 (2017/11/22)**

 * *New Features*
 	* None
 * *Improvements*
 	* Added a notice on the settings page if the current language is different than the default site language.
 Localized option values are used for webpages and content for that language only (not for the default language, or any other language).
 * *Bugfixes*
-	* Fixed hidding of the "Site Owner for Social Profile" option in the General settings page when WPSSO JSON is active.
+	* Fixed hidding of the "Site Owner for Person Social Profile" option in the General settings page when WPSSO JSON is active.
 * *Developer Notes*
 	* Refactored the WpssoJsonSchema add_posts_data() method:
 		* Changed the argument order and added `$is_main` to the argument list.